About The Team

 You’ve read mommy blogs by parents of HSC’s, but you feel like you’re throwing paint at a wall trying random strategies, when you really want to be painting by numbers.

-You are tired of feeling like a hostage in your own home, but you struggle to take back control in a way that doesn’t lead your child to feel the intense sense of shame they show you every time they talk about their explosions.
+You want your child to experience unconditional love, but you are sick and tired of feeling like a hostage in your own home.
+You struggle to take back control in a way that doesn’t lead your child to feel the intense sense of shame they show you every time they talk about their explosions... and you know that this isn't working.

-The typical parenting book (if you have the time and energy to get through one of them) talks about consistency and talking out the feelings with the child, but often highly sensitive children need flexibility to feel validated, and STRUGGLE to name their feelings and trust their gut!
+The typical parenting book talks about consistency and talking out the feelings with your child, but often highly sensitive children need flexibility to feel validated, and STRUGGLE to name their feelings and trust their gut!

-This leaves parents feeling FRUSTRATED with their kid who says they “just don’t know why” they acted this way, or what was behind their angry feeling.
+This leaves you feeling FRUSTRATED with your kid who says they “just don’t know why” they acted this way, or what was behind their angry feeling... they can intellectually discuss the problem, what they did wrong and what to do next time, but your child is just not generalizing that skill from conversation to action.

-Parents often feel lost when this strategy works one day, but not the next (even when they’ve been using it for a week!)
+Parents often feel lost when typical gentle parenting strategy works one day, but not the next (even when they’ve been using it for weeks!)

 It All Seems Like Too Much!

-The books for kids with explosive emotions are long, and complicated!
-The ‘simple’ strategies they propose require you to read over 200 pages!
+The books for kids with explosive emotions are long, and complex!
+The ‘simple’ strategies they propose require you to read between the lines, and if you had the understanding of why, and what would work you would have fixed it by now.

 And THEN you have to figure out how to make it work for your family’s needs!